 Europe isn’t one-size-fits-all.
 Here’s a rough cost guide:

-- Budget-Friendly (Low/No Tuition): Germany, Norway, Poland, Czech Republic.
+- Budget-Friendly (Lower Tuition): Germany, Poland, Czech Republic.

 - Mid-Range: France, Italy, Spain—affordable if you avoid big-city living.